 Miele Cooktops Review & Guide

 Craving a new cooktop to complete your kitchen?
-Miele is a family-owned company that has been serving customers a range of appliances since 1899.
+Miele has been cooking up high-end domestic appliances since 1899.
 Whether you’re looking for an electric, gas or induction cooktop, the brand offers a variety of sizes and styles to choose from.
-If you want a taste test of Miele’s menu, read our guide below to get a whiff of what the German brand is cooking up.
+If you want a taste test of Miele’s menu, read our guide below to get a whiff of what the German brand dishes up in the cooktops department.

 What cooktops does Miele offer?